Menomune A / C / Y / W-135 Side Effects

 Side effects include:

-MCV4 (Menveo®): Injection site reactions (pain, erythema, induration), irritability, sleepiness, malaise, headache in children 2 through 10 years of age; injection site pain, headache, myalgia, malaise, nausea in adults and adolescents.
+MenACWY-CRM (Menveo®): Injection site reactions (tenderness, erythema), irritability, sleepiness, persistent crying, change in eating habits, vomiting, diarrhea in infants 2 through 23 months of age; injection site reactions (pain, erythema, induration), irritability, sleepiness, malaise, headache in children 2 through 10 years of age; injection site pain, headache, myalgia, malaise, nausea in adults and adolescents.

 MPSV4 (Menomune®): Injection site reactions (e.g., pain, erythema, induration, swelling), headache, malaise, chills, fever.